jaketae/g-mlp/README.md

 ### Computer Vision

 `gMLPForImageClassification` is a ViT-esque version of gMLP that includes a patch creating layer and a final classification head.
-Below is an example usage.

 ```python
 >>> from g_mlp import gMLPForImageClassification